megaannum/vimside/README.md

 # Introduction

-This is a pre-alpha release of Vimside, a Vim Scala IDE.
+This is an alpha release of Vimside, a Vim Scala IDE.
-Only a small number of all of the ENSIME capabilities have been implemented and it has only been tested against the very small Scala/Java test source project bundled with it.
+Most of the ENSIME capabilities have been implemented and but it has only been tested against the very small Scala/Java test source project bundled with it.

+Two outstanding Ensime features to be implemented are more regression tests and debugging.

 I added variable at bottom of the plugin/vimside.vim file which allows one to turn on logging during Vimside Option